-"Out from the Past & Into that Fog"
+"Out of the Past & Into That Fog"

 Queer|Art|Mentorship is a program organized by Queer|Art that pairs emerging and established LGBTQ artists in a year-long exchange and cultivates a network of shared resources and knowledge among an intergenerational community of artists and arts professionals.
 Since its launch in 2010, the program has seeded a number of creative and professional relationships that have propelled the careers of a new generation of creators.
 Its impact is confirmed with the Annual, now in its fourth year, which features work by current Fellows of the program.
 The work presented here represents projects produced by Fellows with support and guidance from Queer|Art Mentors during the program.

 COMPLETE SCHEDULE OF EVENTS: